nirzaf/OpenIdConnect/README.md

 This sample repo contains the minimum code to demonstrate OpenId Connect and Duende Identity Server.
 It contains the following projects:

-- `ids-server`: Duende IdentityServer using In Memory provider, this is listening on https://localhost:5001
+- `ids-server`: Duende IdentityServer using In Memory provider
 - `weatherapi`: API which is protected by the IdentityServer
-- `react-client`: a React Client which allows user to login using Open Id connect
+- `react-client`: a React Client which allows user to login using Identity Server and communicate with the Weather API

 ## Step 1: Add new empty, in Memory Identity Server